marcnew2101/roku-boilerplate/README.md

 <br/><br/>
 ### Themes
-The root SceneGraph node in Roku (/components/HomeScene.xml) contains a palette field for customizing colors in child nodes.
+Roku's Scene node exposes a `palette` field for theming colors in child nodes; this template applies the selected theme onto `m.scene` at startup.
  * Themes are set from the top of [/components/HomeScene.brs](/components/HomeScene.brs)
- > "dark" and "red" is the default theme here if no 2nd arugument is provided.
+ > "dark" and "red" is the default theme here if no 2nd argument is provided.
  ```
  setTheme(true, { "type": "dark", "color": "red" })
  ```